digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/ha.rst

 The database-based sequencer can be horizontally scaled and placed behind a load balancer to provide high availability and performance improvements.

-Deploy multiple sequencer nodes for the synchronizer with the following configuration:
+Deploy multiple sequencer nodes for the sync domain with the following configuration:

  - All sequencer nodes share the same database so ensure that the storage configuration for each sequencer matches.
  - All sequencer nodes must be configured with `high-availability.enabled = true`.